 Written By Serhii Plokhy

 The citizen-led uprising in Ukraine in 2013-2014 and subsequent events compelled Plokhy to write this book.
-His earlier works have touched upon themes of the development of East Slavic identities but this work focuses almost entirely on Russia’s imperialism, nationalism and its relationship to Ukraine.
-Lost Kingdom is an intricate exploration of the tension of two spheres: the Russian imperial sphere and the Ukrainian national sphere, and the constant struggle of one to dominate and usurp another.
+His earlier works have touched upon themes of the development of East Slavic identities but the present work focuses almost entirely on Russian imperialism, nationalism and its relationship to Ukraine.
+Lost Kingdom is an intricate exploration of tensions between two spheres: the Russian imperial sphere and the Ukrainian national sphere, and the constant struggle of one to dominate and usurp another.

 This loss of Russian nationhood and identity is a favorite theme of historians, anthropologists and political scientists writing about Russia since the 1990s, and since 2014 there have been a number of works exploring Russia’s nationalism throughout the ages.
 Many recent works seek to understand Russia’s national quest, from The Invention of Russia by journalist Arkady Ostrovsky, which covers Russia’s unsuccessful search for identity since the 1990s, to Black Wind, White Snow by journalist Charles Clover, which explores the ideas of Pan-Slavism and Putin adviser Alexander Dugin’s Eurasianism in modern Russian political ideology.
 Plokhy’s work goes much further back and begins with Ivan III and Muscovy’s vision of itself as a Third Rome, when Russia created an imperial understanding of itself for the next few centuries.